ArminHuber/Dispersion-Calculator/README.md

 ## Version History

-See the ChangeLog.txt file.
+See ChangeLog.txt.

 ## License

-This project is licensed under the GNU GPL v3 License - see the LICENSE.md file for details.
+This project is licensed under the GNU GPL v3 License - see LICENSE.md for details.

 ## Thanks to